vengin/Vedeo-Processor/Readme.md

-# Audio Tempo Processor
+# Video Compression Processor

-A Python GUI application that allows you to batch process audio files by changing their tempo with optional compression to reduce file size.
+A Python GUI application that allows you to batch process video files (compression) to reduce file size.
 The application uses FFmpeg for audio processing in multi-threading mode and supports multiple audio formats.
 It is most useful for processing podcasts and audiobooks.

 ![Audio Tempo Changer Screenshot](./docs/tempo.png)